SettleMint

 Rendering diagram...

-The operator chooses the session and approves privileged actions.
+The operator chooses the session and approves privileged operations.
 The assistant can prepare work through shell commands, MCP tools, or generated CLI skills, but those paths all converge on the same DALP CLI session.
-DALP records, transaction output, and API responses remain the evidence source after the run.
+DALP records, transaction data, and API responses remain the evidence source after the run.

 Choose the right integration mode